Sabancaya: Eruptive history

+Historical activity

+Sabancaya is the most active or second most active volcano in Peru.
+A sulfate aerosol spike in 1695 has been attributed to Sabancaya.
 Spanish chronicles mention probable eruptions in 1752 and 1784, which might have left layers of tephra.
-After the 18th century, the volcano went dormant for about two hundred years during which only fumarolic activity was recorded.
+After the 18th century, the volcano went dormant for about two hundred years during which only fumarolic activity was recorded, and the volcano was sometimes omitted from listings of active volcanoes.
+Beginning in 1981, signs of increased activity were noted.
 In late 1986 an increased fumarolic activity heralded the onset of a new eruptive period, and satellite images observed the occurrence of black spots where the ice had melted or boiled away.
-During this time, the death of animals was observed in the area.
 This period reached a climax in May 1990, when an eruption with a volcanic explosivity index of 2–3 occurred.
 This eruption threw ash to distances of 12 km from the summit and was accompanied by strong earthquake activity and the formation of eruption columns that reached heights of 7 km.
 The eruption and further activity, through 1990, enlarged the summit crater and caused the formation of new rows of fumaroles.
-Chemical analysis, of the volcanic rocks, suggests that this phase of volcanic activity was started by the injection of mafic magma into the magma chamber.
-This eruption displaced between 4,000 and 1,500 people in the region.
+Chemical analysis of the volcanic rocks suggests that this phase of volcanic activity was started by the injection of mafic magma into the magma chamber.

+Ash fell on towns around the volcano, causing irritations at the eyes, throats and intestines, and buried pastures.
+This eruption displaced between 4,000 and 1,500 people in the region, and there was widespread concern about the volcano, livestock losses, and complaints about government inaction.
+The US Volcano Disaster Assistance Program provided assistance.
+Ash fall from the eruption melted ice on the neighbouring Hualca Hualca, producing mudflows, and may have caused unusual rainfall during the dry season.

-After the large 1990 eruption, the style of activity at Sabancaya changed towards a frequent occurrence of explosive eruptions with however low output, which threw ballistic blocks to distances of about 1 km from the summit crater; this pattern of activity is referred to as "Vulcanian eruptions".
-Ash fall from these eruptions induced melting of the glaciers on Ampato, in 1995 exposing the Mummy Juanita on the latter volcano.
+After the large 1990 eruption, the style of activity at Sabancaya changed towards a frequent occurrence of explosive eruptions with however low output, which threw ballistic blocks to distances of about 1 km from the summit crater and frequently produce plumes; this pattern of activity is referred to as "Vulcanian eruptions" and was accompanied by a decrease of the magma supply.
+Ash fall from these eruptions induced melting of the glaciers on Ampato volcano, exposing Inca artefacts including the Mummy Juanita.
 These explosive eruptions became less common over time (from paroxysms every 20–30 minutes to only 5–6 eruptions per day) and the proportional amount of fresh volcanic material increased at first; since 1997 discontinuous eruptions generate steam columns no higher than 300–500 m and ejected material is almost entirely lithic.
 Satellite imagery has evidenced the occurrence of temperature anomalies on Sabancaya on the scale of 13 K-change, probably owing to fumarolic activity.